 Each sponsored account must be reconciled on a monthly basis.
 The main components of this process are to ensure that expenditures are:

 Financial records (electronic and paper), supporting documents, statistical records, and all other records pertinent to a sponsored award shall be retained for a period of seven years from the date of submission of all deliverables.
 Financial reports, patent reports, technical reports and equipment reports are examples of deliverables.
-Please read the PDF Document: Reconciliation Guidelines & Records Retention section of the SAP Business Processes and Account Reconciliation Procedures Guide. found at the Controller’s Office website for more detailed instructions.
+Please read the Reconciliation Guidelines & Records Retention section of the SAP Business Processes and Account Reconciliation Procedures Guide found on the Controller’s Office website for more detailed instructions.

-Account Reconciliation and Records Retention Guide, PDF Document: Chapter 2 (Reconciliation Guidelines and Records Retention)
+- Account Reconciliation and Records Retention Guide, Chapter 2 (Reconciliation Guidelines and Records Retention)